 How do you find inspiration and what are those inspirations?

-Do you ever find yourself in a creative block?
-If so, tell us how you get motivated to push past it.
+Tell us how you get motivated to push past creative blocks.

 Who are artists or people who have influenced you?

 Here’s the place to say a huge thank you to the Instagram still life community which is quite possibly the best, warmest and kindest community ever.
 I have found so many dear friends there, which have helped me, encouraged me, guided me and supported me through my creative journey.